 Performance metrics and experimental results

-We will continue updating and extended fact sheets for MLM-AI as the platform evolves.
-We’d love to hear your feedback.
+We will continue updating and extending fact sheets for MLM-AI as the platform evolves, and we would love to hear your feedback.

 (Arnold et al, 2019) - Arnold, Matthew, et al. "FactSheets: Increasing trust in AI services through supplier's declarations of conformity."
 IBM Journal of Research and Development 63.4/5 (2019): 6-1.
 [ArXiv]